nicksiyer/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-'ls -1' - lists the files in the directory vertically by line
+`ls -1` - lists the files in the directory vertically by line
-'ls -R' - lists all files in subdirectories
+`ls -R` - lists all files in subdirectories
-'ls -u' - lists files by access time to show which ones have been most recently used
+`ls -u` - lists files by access time to show which ones have been most recently used
-'ls -F' - lists the files and directories but flags filenames so that you can easily spot files
+`ls -F` - lists the files and directories but flags filenames so that you can easily spot files
-'ls -d' - lists only directories for maneuvering large folders with lots of files and only a few directories
+`ls -d` - lists only directories for maneuvering large folders with lots of files and only a few directories

 ---